sedexdev/scramble-api-frontend/README.md

 <h2>Simple Substitution Cipher</h2>

-Either select a shift value for the substitution or ask for a random and the API will return the shifted plaintext as well as the key mapping for decrypting it
+Either select a shift value for the substitution or ask for a random value and the API will return the shifted plaintext as well as the key mapping for decrypting it